 “Well, Ayisoba admitted he can see the koko,” I argued.
 “The koko is a dead witch.
 Only people with witchcraft powers have the eyes to see other witches and the koko.
 Right?”

-“So…” I paused, waiting for Elijah to pick up on my impeccable logic, missing how he just indirectly answered my question, “…if he can see, he must be a witch.”
+“So…” I paused, waiting for Elijah to pick up on my logic, but missing how he just indirectly answered the question, “…if he can see, he must be a witch.”

 “Hmm.
 Maybe.
 I don’t know.”
 His tone was flat.
 He had nothing more to say.